pyrogram/pyrogram/docs/source/topics/storage-engines.rst

 Memory Storage
 ^^^^^^^^^^^^^^

-In case you don't want to have any session file saved on disk, you can use an in-memory storage by passing the special session name "**:memory:**" to the ``session_name`` parameter of the :obj:`~pyrogram.Client` constructor:
+In case you don't want to have any session file saved to disk, you can use an in-memory storage by passing the special session name "**:memory:**" to the ``session_name`` parameter of the :obj:`~pyrogram.Client` constructor:

 .. code-block:: python